Shimon Shetreet

 Professor Shimon Shetreet (שמעון שטרית; born 1 March 1946) is an Israeli former politician who held several ministerial portfolios between 1992 and 1996.
 He is currently the Greenblatt Chair of Public and International Law at the Hebrew University of Jerusalem.

 Early life

 Born in Erfoud in Morocco, Shetreet's family emigrated to Israel in 1949 when he was three years old.
 He attended a religious elementary school before studying at a yeshiva, winning the International Bible Contest at the age of 13.
-He went on to study law at the Hebrew University of Jerusalem, gaining an LLB in 1968 and LLM in 1970.
-He then went on to the University of Chicago, where he gained an LLD in 1973.
+He went on to study law at the Hebrew University of Jerusalem, gaining a LLB in 1968 and LLM in 1970.
+He then went on to the University of Chicago, where he gained a LLD in 1973.

 Legal career

 Shetreet began working as a clerk to Supreme Court judge Alfred Witkon in 1967, and was admitted to the Bar Association in 1969.
 In 1980 he was a member of the commission on the Israeli Court System, and was involved in founding the Public Law Association in 1987.